Log in with user name:

 amphitheater.
 Christmastime is sheer magic, what with the lights, music concerts, giant Christmas tree, and Santa making a cameo appearance.

 Amphitheater at Altos de Chavon.
-A 5,000-seat, Grecian-style amphitheater features Kandela, a spectacular musical extravaganza showcasing the island's sensuous Afro-Caribbean dance moves, music, and culture (November–April only).
+A 5,000-seat, Grecian-style amphitheater features Kandela, a spectacular musical extravaganza showcasing the island's sensuous Afro-Caribbean dance moves, music, and culture (December–April only).
+The production has been enhanced by both new music and choreography yet the price remains the same!
 Concerts and celebrity performances by such singers as Elton John, Julio Iglesias, his son Enrique, Sting, and the Pet Shop Boys share the amphitheater's schedule of events.
-Show dates vary to coincide with cruise-ship arrivals.
+Show dates vary to coincide with cruise-ship arrivals, presently Sunday and Monday nights.
 Many people make dinner reservations at La Piazzetta (Altos de Chavón, 809/523–3333), the high-end Italian restaurant that is closest to the amphitheater.
 It's known for its antipasto selections, homemade pasta, and authentic regional dishes; outside guests are welcome.
 Casa de Campo.
 809/523–2424 for Kandela tickets. www.kandela.com.do. $35 for Kandela; other concert prices vary.